Can covid herd immunity be reached without vaccinating kids? It’s complicated.

 How soon can we achieve immunity through vaccinations?
 This calculator can help answer the question.

-The rationale behind vaccinating children, experts say, is not only to help the entire community reach herd immunity but also to protect kids from covid.
+The rationale behind vaccinating children, experts say, is not only to help the entire community reach herd immunity but also to protect kids from the coronavirus.
 Although, in general, the virus has been much kinder to children than adults, not all children have been immune to some of the associated health risks, particularly multisystem inflammatory syndrome in children (MIS-C).

 Federal health authorities have warned parents about MIS-C, in which “different body parts can become inflamed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.”
 Most kids who have been diagnosed with the condition after developing covid have recovered, though the illness can be fatal, according to the Centers for Disease Control and Prevention.